 The story that couldn’t be told until 50 years had passed: Wilton Straed, self-conscious and regrettably cautious, has spent most of his eighteen years raising his sister, “Rockie,” thanks to parents who couldn’t or wouldn’t.
 In 1967 they are uprooted from their urban Virginia “post-European” comforts and dropped into Spearfish, South Dakota, he for one more year of high school, she for two.
-Lionel Comosh, a high school senior and local off-reservation member of the Lakota tribe, is a part-time mechanic in the family business who aspires to more of the same.
+Lionel Comosh, a high school senior and local off-reservation descendant of the Lakota tribe, is a part-time mechanic in the family business who aspires to more of the same.
 His younger sister, Cyleine, secretly daring, agonizingly sentimental, and a connoisseur of words and numbers, soon befriends the new girl.

 Over the next year the four lay the cornerstones for what could be lasting friendships.
 Promptly after high school, though, Wilton slips away from Spearfish, shunning his father’s oppressive rule but leaving behind a bewildered Cyleine.
 Lionel goes his own way, too, but must answer whether he will let love’s soft net draw him back to Rockie.
 The more the gentle strands close around Wilton and Cyleine in their separation, the more their vacillation imperils any lasting tie.